 By 1945, Vick had increased Matchabelli sales by over 400% due in part to the introduction of Stradivari perfume (1942) which rapidly became Matchabelli’s top seller.
 Stradivari was promoted through radio broadcasts of the Stradivari Orchestra, a 15-piece ensemble created by Matchabelli which included eight genuine Stradivari violins, rented mostly from the Rembert Wurlitzer and Emil Herrmann collections (AP&EOR, 1947, p.
 342).

-In 1946, the company celebrated two major events: the opening of the Crown Room – made possible by moving all manufacturing and research to Bloomfield, New Jersey – and the reintegration of the French and American arms of Matchabelli that had been separated by the Second World War and the German invasion of France.
+In 1946, the company celebrated two major events: the opening of the Crown Room – made possible by moving all manufacturing and research to Bloomfield, New Jersey – and the reintegration of the French and American arms of Matchabelli that had been separated by the German invasion of France during the Second World War.

-The Crown Room, designed by William Pahlmann [1900-1987] was situated on the second floor of 711 Fifth Avenue.
-Decorated in ‘regal swank’ the design was lavish and made good use of the two-story windows that faced Fifth Avenue by having stained glass Matchabelli crowns inserted into them.
+The Crown Room, designed by William Pahlmann [1900-1987], was situated on the second floor of 711 Fifth Avenue.
+Decorated in ‘regal swank’ the lavish design made good use of the two-story windows facing Fifth Avenue by having stained glass Matchabelli crowns inserted into them.
 Three balconies which overlooked the room contained displays of Matchabelli products.
 The company’s executive offices were also moved to the second floor.

 After the initial opening, the Crown Room was used for other events including charitable functions for which the company provided the room free of charge.